slaclab/beamtime-calibration-suite/docs/setup.md

 mkdir repos
 cd repos
 git clone git@github.com:slaclab/beamtime-calibration-suite.git
-//wait for download to finish... cd beamtime-calibration-suite git switch development ls
+# wait for download to finish...
+cd beamtime-calibration-suite
+git switch development
+ls
-//should see a bunch of folders cd suite_scripts ls
+# should see a bunch of folders
+cd suite_scripts
+ls
-//now should see a bunch of python scripts
+# now should see a bunch of python scripts
 ```
 * if an error occurs with these commands, SSH setup in step **6)** may have had an issue and might need to be debugged